 3.2 Wise Vs PayPal for Business

-In general PayPal does more than Wise, but this comes at a higher cost in fees and user experience.
-While PayPal has a trusted, enterprise level payment gateway Wise is likely better for freelancers, smaller business and even many medium businesses.
+In general, PayPal does more than Wise, but this comes at a higher cost in fees and user experience.
+While PayPal has a trusted, enterprise-level payment gateway Wise is likely better for freelancers, smaller businesses, and even many medium businesses.

 3. Wise Business Costs and Fees